-In order to offer readers robust, regularly updated travel coverage, in an era when media outlets are fighting to survive, Uproxx often works with tourism boards (and, in certain cases, tour operators, brands, and hotel properties) to help support our writers when they’re on the road.
-Much has been made of this issue over the years, but the modern media landscape and tight travel coverage budgets virtually necessitate that virtually all outlets in the travel space (NatGeo Traveler, Afar, Thrillist, etc.) send writers on FAM (familiarization) trips and accept private hostings or discounted press rates.
+In order to offer readers robust, regularly updated travel coverage, Uproxx often works with tourism boards (and, in certain cases, tour operators, brands, and hotel properties) to help support our writers when they’re on the road.
+Much has been made of this issue over the years, but the modern media landscape and tight travel coverage budgets virtually necessitate that nearly all outlets in the travel space (NatGeo Traveler, Afar, Thrillist, etc.) send writers on FAM (familiarization) trips and accept private hostings or discounted press rates.
 The numbers just don’t crunch otherwise.

 Historically, there have been two consistent arguments against press trips, private hostings, and discounted media rates: